dspatel19/Predictive-Modeling-Analytics-on-HMEQ-Data-/README.md

 # Predictive Modeling & Analytics on Home Equity Line of Credit Data (Python)
-Developed different predictive models to determine the level risk of each loan based on whether or not loans defaulted, and loss amount on bad loans.
-Evaluated each model with ROC curve and RMSE accuracy metrics.

 ## HMEQ Data Set
 In this assignment we will use Python to examine a data set containing Home Equity Loans.
 The data set contains two target variables.
 The first target, TARGET_BAD_FLAG indicates whether or not the loan defaulted.
 If the value is set to 1, then the loan went bad and the bank lost money.
 If the value is set to 0, the loan was repaid.